IBM

 Audience

-This lecture and exercise based course is for implementers and administrators who are new to IBM Spectrum Protect data management.
+Implementers and administrators who are new to IBM Spectrum Protect data management

 Course Outline

-IBM Storage - IBM Spectrum Protect 8.1.7 Advanced Administration, Tuning, and Troubleshooting – TS627G
+IBM Spectrum Protect 8.1.13 Advanced Administration, Tuning, and Troubleshooting - TS629G

 Length– 40 Hours